thehonorguard/mkdocs/docs/handbook.md

 In order to achieve the best tactical experience in Arma3, Task Force Omega uses ACRE2 as the main radio communication tool during the events.

-*As it is installed by Steam, the add-on will be added to Teamspeak plugins library automatically.*
+*As it is installed by Steam, the add-on will be added to TeamSpeak plugins library automatically.*

 (all below is WIP)
 ### Brevity and clean communications